Predictive Scheduling: What You Need to Know

 A predictive scheduling law may be coming soon to your state (if it hasn’t already).
 Is your employee scheduling compliant?
-In this post, we discuss ten practices contained in these “fair workweek,” “stable scheduling” and “fair scheduling” laws.
+In this post, we discuss 10 practices contained in these “fair workweek,” “stable scheduling” and “fair scheduling” laws.

-Of course, predictable employee work scheduling affects more than compliance.
-It is central to company culture.
-Good scheduling practices increases engagement, satisfaction and retention.
-Poor scheduling, in contrast, fuels turnover and creates resentful employees.
+Of course, predictable employee work scheduling affects more than compliance – it is central to company culture.
+Good scheduling practices increase engagement, satisfaction and retention.
+By contrast, poor scheduling fuels turnover and creates resentful employees.
 It is hard for any company to prosper with employees whose lives are in constant upheaval due to poor scheduling.

-Let’s discuss 10 employee shift planning rules contained in many of these laws.
+Let’s discuss 10 employee shift planning rules contained in many of the existing and forthcoming laws.

 Rule #1: Good Faith Estimate of Employee Schedules